taronaleksanyan/laravel-with-react/readme.md

 ## From author

 Hi, this is testing project.
 I have used Laravel PHP framework and React js.
-If you want to install this project follow this steps
+If you want to install this project follow installation steps

 ## Instalation